TatianaFokina/tatiana-fokina-cv/README.md

 For evaluating the accessibility of PDF files I recommended using [PAC (PDF Accessibility Checker)](https://pac.pdf-accessibility.org/en/) and screen readers.

+## File versioning

+Each CV should be tailored to the specific company and job title.
+Therefore, I have decided to generate a new HTML file and PDF version of my CV for different job descriptions.
+The file naming convention includes my surname, the keyword "CV," the year the CV was created, and the version number.

+The initial and basic version of the CV is named: `FokinaCV__2025V1.0`.

+If there is a major change, such as applying for a new job title, the first digit of the version number should increase by one (e.g., V2.0, V3.0, etc.).
+Other updates are considered minor changes and are indicated by incrementing the second digit (e.g., V1.1, V1.2, V2.1, etc.).

 ## Licenses

 Icons are from [Lucide](https://lucide.dev) and licensed under [the ISC License](https://lucide.dev/license).
 The font, IBM Plex, is licensed under [OFL](https://github.com/IBM/plex/blob/master/LICENSE.txt).